Granola Grabbers and why I’m getting a D in domestic arts

 • 1 cup all-purpose flour

-Working with a stand mixer, preferably fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the butter at medium speed until smooth, about 2 minutes.
+3. Working with a stand mixer, preferably fitted with a paddle attachment, beat the butter at medium speed until smooth, about 2 minutes.
 Add the sugars and beat for another 3 minutes, or until creamy.
 Add the eggs and salt and beat until well blended.
 Reduce the mixer speed to low and add the flour, mixing only until it is incorporated, then steadily add the granola and fruit.
 Stop the mixer when most of the granola mix is blended into the batter and finish the job with a sturdy rubber spatula, making sure to get up any bits of dry ingredients left in the bottom of the bowl.

 Storing: In a covered cookie jar, these will be fine for about 3 days.
 If you want to keep them longer, wrap them airtight and freeze them for up to 2 months.